konpyutaika/nifikop/site/docs/5_references/1_nifi_cluster/2_read_only_config.md

 readOnlyConfig:
   # MaximumTimerDrivenThreadCount define the maximum number of threads for timer driven processors available to the system.
   maximumTimerDrivenThreadCount: 30
+  # MaximumEventDrivenThreadCount define the maximum number of threads for event driven processors available to the system.
+  maximumEventDrivenThreadCount: 10
   # Logback configuration that will be applied to the node
   logbackConfig:
     # logback.xml configuration that will replace the one produced based on template